randomuserhi/Deep-Engine/DeepEngineDocs/ECS/03 - Design Document.md

 ### ECRegistry

 Manages components / tag types used within ECDB.
 Registering a type returns an *integer* handle which is used to identify the component.
+- All components have the most significant bit set to 0, whilst tags have the most significant bit set to 1.

 You may optionally provide a `name` to the component which is used in debugging.
 - Typically the `typename` is used (*a macro is provided that gives this to you*)